thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/splashkit-website/Onboarding/05-peer-review.md

 ---
 title: A Guide to Doing Peer Reviews
-description: A guide on how to do a peer review within the SplashKit tutorials team.
+description: A guide on how to do a peer review within the SplashKit team.
 sidebar:
   label: Peer Review Guide
   order: 5
 ---

-This guide will help you through the process of performing a peer review for SplashKit tutorials.
+This guide will walk you through the process of performing a peer review for the SplashKit Starlight project, detailing each step to help you provide thorough and constructive feedback on a pull request (PR).

 ## How to Perform a Peer Review

-Follow these steps to review a pull request (PR) in the SplashKit tutorials repository.
+To maintain code quality and ensure smooth integration of new features, it’s essential to follow these steps when reviewing a PR in the SplashKit Starlight repository.

 ### 1. Check for Upstream Branches

-First, verify if the upstream branches are already added to your local repository.
+Start by verifying whether the upstream branches are already added to your local repository.
+This is necessary to ensure that you can fetch PRs from the original repository for review.

 ```shell
 git remote -v
 ```

+If the output does not show `upstream` linked to the main repository, you’ll need to add it in the next step.

 ### 2. Add Upstream Branches (if not present)

-If the upstream branches are not added, you can add them using the following command.
-Replace `<repo-name>` with the actual repository name.
+If the upstream branch is missing, add it manually.
+Replace `<repo-name>` with the exact name of the repository.

 ```shell
 git remote add upstream https://github.com/thoth-tech/<repo-name>.git
 ```

-#### Example with `splashkit.io-starlight` Repository
+#### Example: Adding the `splashkit.io-starlight` Repository

+For the `splashkit.io-starlight` repository, the command will be:

 ```shell
 git remote add upstream https://github.com/thoth-tech/splashkit.io-starlight.git